Improving Safety on Our Transportation System

 Read the plan (PDF, 3 MB)

 While the number of deaths and serious injuries on Virginia’s highways and streets have dropped significantly over the last decade, recent trends show national and statewide increases in traffic related deaths and severe injuries.

-The sole purpose of the SHSP is to provide a comprehensive framework to significantly reduce deaths and severe injuries on all public roads.
+The sole purpose of the SHSP is to provide a comprehensive plan to significantly reduce, and eventually eliminate, deaths and severe injuries on all public roads in Virginia.

-Implementation of the plan is supported by the Virginia Department of Transportation's Highway Safety Improvement Program (HSIP) and the Department of Motor Vehicle’s (DMV) Highway Safety Plan (HSP) in addition to the efforts of a number of other state and local agency safety partners across Virginia.
+Implementation of the plan is supported by the Virginia Department of Transportation's (VDOT) Highway Safety Improvement Program (HSIP) and the Department of Motor Vehicle’s (DMV) Highway Safety Plan (HSP) in addition to the efforts of a number of other state and local agency safety partners across Virginia.

 - Young drivers